abberdeen/circuitid-csharp/docs/CustomersApi.md

 ## CreateCustomer

-> GetCustomer200Response CreateCustomer (Customers customers)
+> GetCustomer200Response CreateCustomer (CustomersCreateOrPatch customersCreateOrPatch)

 Create a new object